 Students may earn credit by attending piano pedagogy workshops sponsored by the University of St. Thomas, including the Summer Workshops in Piano Pedagogy.

-The Summer Workshops in Piano Pedagogy series will not be held during summer 2014.
+The Summer Workshops in Piano Pedagogy series will be held from August 5-7, 2015.

 This annual event features intensive workshops in piano pedagogy, literature, and performance by nationally and internationally renowned piano teachers and performers.
 Past presenters have included Seymour Bernstein, Marvin Blickenstaff, Ingrid Clarfield, Randall Faber, Maurice Hinson, Barbara Lister-Sink, Jane Magrath, Scott McBride Smnith, Peter Takacs, Weekley and Arganbright, William Westney, and many others.
 Enrollment is open to the general public.
 Graduate-level credit is optional.